AnarvaKamdar1/SciVerify-Scientific-Claim-Verification-using-RAG/README.md

 #### 2. a) SciBERT:

 SciBERT Model is a pre-defined BERT model specialized for the SciFact Dataset.
-The claasification metrics recorded are -
+The classification metrics recorded are -

 | Class | Precision | Recall | F1-Score | Support |
 |:------|----------:|-------:|---------:|--------:|